makrai/notes/tsvetkov14-metaphor-detect-cross-ling-transfer.md

   * corpus-based approaches (Birke and Sarkar, 2007; Shutova+ 2013;
     Neuman+ 2013; Shutova and Sun, 2013; Hovy+ 2013)
 * We
-  * develop a new state-of-the-art English metaphor detection system that
+  * develop a new SOTA English metaphor detection system that
     * uses conceptual semantic features e.g. degree of abstractness and semantic supersenses
   * create new metaphor-annotated corpora for Russian and English